-Proudly co-presented by SBS and the Documentary Australia Foundation, Australia Uncovered is a new landmark single documentary strand featuring unique and compelling stories about contemporary Australia.
-Shortlisted projects will pitch at AIDC 2020 for the chance to share in up to $80,000 in development funds with commissioned projects broadcast on SBS in 2021.
+Six shortlisted projects will pitch during AIDC 2021 for the chance to share in up to $80,000 in development funds with commissioned projects broadcast on SBS in 2022.

-SBS has a long history of supporting the broadcast of single documentaries including through the Untold Australia strand with the financial support of Screen Australia who have also committed to support Australia Uncovered titles.
+SBS has a grand history of supporting the broadcast of single documentaries with the financial support of Screen Australia, which has once again committed to backing the next round of Australia Uncovered titles.

-Shortlisted proposals seeking development funding will be invited to take part in a live pitching session at the Australian International Documentary Conference (AIDC) 1-4 March, 2020, with successful participants receiving a share of development funding from SBS.
+Shortlisted proposals seeking development funding will be invited to take part in a live pitching session during AIDC with successful participants receiving a share of development funding from SBS.

-The Australia Uncovered pitch will take place at AIDC on Wednesday 4 March 2020 at State Library Victoria, Melbourne, Australia.
+The Australia Uncovered pitch will take place during AIDC between 28 February to 3 March 2021.

 – JOSEPH MAXWELL